What is Psoriasis?

 Usually, doctors will order topical treatments for patients first for mild or moderate cases.
 These treatments may effectively treat the condition, but it may take about six weeks for results.
 Topical treatments may include shampoo for scalp psoriasis, steroid creams or Vitamin D analog creams.

 Phototherapy treats psoriasis using exposure to natural and artificial light that aims to slow down skin cell growth.
 Patients undergo these treatments if topical treatments are ineffective.

 If the case is severe, doctors may prescribe systemic treatments that travel through the bloodstream.
 Medications are either biological — usually injections — or non-biological — usually tablets or capsules.

-When they are combined with other treatments, natural remedies may also be effective in treating psoriasis, including (x):
+You can combine them with other treatments.
+Natural remedies may also be effective in treating psoriasis, including: (x)

 - Aloe vera to reduce redness and swelling

 - Tea tree oil that acts as an antiseptic